greenwoodc/Interactive-Map/README.md

 # Interactive Map

-Component to plot geographical points on a map based on a single/list of records.
+Salesforce Component to plot geographical points on a map based on a single/list of records.

 ## Configuration